Calvin-Kuo/calvinkuo/src/data/about.md

 # Fun Facts

-- I have a passion for the stock market and the financial markets.
+- I have a passion for the stock market and general financial markets.
 As a result, I have built complex spreadsheets and data visualizations to support my investing and trading decisions (with great returns of 17%+ YoY).
 - I am an Apple geek; I follow Apple rumors, launch events, and updates like high school teens follow their favorite celebrity.
 - I could juggle a soccer ball (or football for everyone outside the US) 100+ times without the ball hitting the ground.
 - I have a Fear of Missing Out --better known as FOMO.
 Consequently, I always "go for it" so I do not have regrets later.